talhaozdemir/pixi-dom/README.md

 Without these properties, your objects might not scale correctly, leading to unexpected behavior and layout issues.
 Always define baseWidth and baseHeight to guarantee that your game objects resize properly in all scenarios.

 ## Conclusion

-The PIXI DOM Plugin bridges the gap between traditional web layout techniques and PixiJS’s rendering capabilities.
+The PIXI Responsive Plugin bridges the gap between traditional web layout techniques and PixiJS’s rendering capabilities.
 By leveraging familiar HTML and CSS workflows, developers can focus on creating visually rich, responsive designs with minimal effort.
 Whether you're building a game UI or a data visualization dashboard, this plugin offers a robust and scalable solution.